Jump to:

 Despite not being fully open-world, this game has several large maps with unique biomes and lots of sub-quests, which is just fantastic if you like completing quests and exploring content that are largely unrelated to the main plot, yet expand the game’s lore and world-building just as well.

-Moreover, just like how it is for most games in the Tales franchise, the well-written characters in Tales of Arise really sell the game for me.
-I just love how fleshed out they are compared to your run-of-the-mill JRPGs, which is always a huge plus.
+Moreover, the well-written characters in Tales of Arise really sell the game for me.
+I just love how fleshed out they are compared to your run-of-the-mill JRPGs.

 7. Tower of Fantasy [Best Gacha MMORPG]